-The average interest rates on outstanding debt under our bank credit facility (the "credit facility") as of September 30, 2009 and 2008 were 4.2% and 5.4%, respectively, including the effect of the interest rate exchange agreements discussed below.
+The average interest rates on outstanding debt under our bank credit facility (the "credit facility") as of September 30, 2009 and 2008 were 5.0% and 6.3%, respectively, including the effect of the interest rate exchange agreements discussed below.
 Continued access to our credit facility is subject to our remaining in compliance with the covenants of such credit facility, principally the requirement that we maintain a maximum ratio of total senior debt to cash flow, as defined in the credit agreement, of 6.0 to 1.0.
-Our ratio of total senior debt to cash flow for the three months ended September 30, 2009, was 3.7 to 1.0.
+Our ratio of total senior debt to cash flow for the three months ended September 30, 2009, was 4.3 to 1.0.

-As of September 30, 2009, we had unused revolving credit commitments of \$296.2 million under our credit facility, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
-All of our unused revolving credit commitments expire on September 30, 2011.
-As of September 30, 2009, \$10.9 million of letters of credit were issued under our credit facility to various parties as collateral for our performance relating to insurance and franchise requirements, which restricted the unused portion of our credit facility's revolving credit commitments by such amount.
+As of September 30, 2009, we had unused revolving credit commitments of \$287.3 million under our credit facility, all of which could be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
+As of the same date, \$36.2 million of our unused revolving credit commitments were subject to scheduled quarterly reductions terminating on March 31, 2010; \$251.1 million of our unused revolving credit commitments expire on December 31, 2012, and are not subject to scheduled reductions prior to maturity.
+As of September 30, 2009, approximately \$9.5 million of letters of credit were issued under our credit facility to various parties as collateral for our performance relating to insurance and franchise requirements, which restricted the unused portion of our credit facility's revolving credit commitments by such amount.